Robert Perkins (artist)

-Robert Perkins (born Boston, 19 April 1949) is an American artist, filmmaker and writer.
+Robert Perkins (19 April 1949 in Boston – July 21, 2025 in Utah) was an American artist, filmmaker and writer.

 Films

 Perkins has made documentary films for PBS in the US and Channel Four Television Corporation in the UK since 1987, many of which centre around solo canoe journeys around the world, usually in remote wilderness.
 A mini-series called One Man's Journey (documentary), in which he travels through the Canadian Arctic, for example, aired on PBS in 2005.

 Travel

 Perkins was the first American to travel to the Kamchatka Peninsula, Siberia after the dissolution of the Soviet Union, which he documented in his 1991 film Yankee in Kamchatka.
 He traveled down the Limpopo River in Africa for his 1993 film The Crocodile River, the Great Fish River in Northern Canada for both his 1987 film Into the Great Solitude and his 1997 book Talking to Angels, the Connecticut River for his 1994 film Home Waters, the lower Colorado River for his 2012 film Blind Bird Singing Rain, for which he won the Best Canoeing Film award at the 2013 Reel Paddling Film Festival and finally, he canoed from London to Scotland exploring his heritage for his 1993 film One Man in a Boat.